matriex/System_Extractor/Repack_INFO.md

 * The both "range_sha1" line in **INITIAL updateR-script** and **FINAL updateR-script** differs

-* Also in final script both the "**SHA-1**" value become equals to each other and ther transfer commands values too (refer to xpirit guide for transfer commands)
+* Also in final script both the "**SHA-1**" value become equals to each other and their transfer commands values too (refer to xpirit guide for transfer commands)

-* That's all save updateR-script, repack ROM to ZIP(Use Winrar)and sign xyz_ROM.zip(optional) for official Recovery , for TWRP do not sign the file, disable zip signing from settingsof TWRP
+* That's all save updateR-script, repack ROM to ZIP (Use Winrar) and sign xyz_ROM.zip (optional) for official Recovery , for TWRP do not sign the file, disable zip signing from settings of TWRP

-* Then flash it, also try to wait for 5 minutes to boot(be patience)
+* Then flash it, and try to wait for 5 minutes to boot (be patience), if works then good to go else :(

 **I hope though you got it , comment if you need help, or confused in this**